Decluttering Your Closet, 5 Ways to Save You Money

-I’ve often looked in my closet and felt like I had nothing to wear.
+I’ve often looked in my closet and felt I had nothing to wear.
 Decluttering your wardrobe doesn’t require spending money on new items.
-In fact, simplifying your closet can help you save money, maximize what you already own, and create a functional, stress-free space.
+In fact, simplifying your closet can help you save money and maximize the value of what you already own.
+Therefore, it creates a functional, stress-free space.
 Here are five intentional benefits of decluttering your closet, without buying new clothes.

 1. Make the Most of What You Have

-Sorting through your clothes helps you take you back to pieces you love but may have forgotten.
-That favorite sweater tucked away in the back, classic jeans you haven’t worn in months, or those blouses you have forgotten, can feel brand new.
+Firstly, sorting through your clothes helps you take you back to pieces you love but may have forgotten.
+That favorite sweater tucked away in the back or classic jeans you haven’t worn for months can feel brand new.
 Decluttering eliminates the urge to buy more simply because you have nothing to wear.
-Instead, you can mix and match existing pieces, creating fresh outfits without spending a dime.
+Instead, you can mix and match existing pieces to create fresh outfits without spending a dime.

 2. Shop with Purpose